-Loans originated and intended for sale in the secondary market are carried at the lower of cost or estimated fair value in the aggregate.
+Loans originated and intended for sale in the secondary market are carried at the lower of cost or estimated fair value.
 Fair value is based on commitments on hand from investors or prevailing market prices.
 Net unrealized losses, if any, are recognized through a valuation allowance by charges to income.
-There were no loans held for sale at December 31, 2016 and 2015.
+There were no loans held for sale at December 31, 2017 and 2016.